 This blue lagoon mocktail is a 3 minute non-alcoholic drink that everyone will enjoy!
 The sweet & fruity flavor comes from fresh citrus and sweet blue curaçao syrup.

 Who doesn’t love a lemonade based drink with some added island flavors?
 This drink is fantastic for a hot summer day or a themed party.
 Since there is no alcohol, it’s also a great one for all party goers no matter their age.
 Plus, it goes so well when paired with our grazing table and chocolate orange cake for dessert!

 What is the taste of blue lagoon?

 The flavor of this delicious drink is fruity and sweet with the perfect touch of lemon to make your lips pucker at first sip.
 It comes together with tart and sweet lemonade, blue curaçao syrup instead of liquor to keep it non-alcoholic and non-alcoholic vodka or non-alcoholic gin in our case.
-I also love using non-alcoholic rum like we do in this virgin mojito mocktail.
+I also love using non-alcoholic rum like we do in our Roy Rogers Drink or virgin mojito mocktail.

 But don’t worry, you can easily use club soda in place of the non-alcoholic booze.
 I realize that not everyone keeps them on hand but I will say, they give it a nice punch.
 You could even use a non-alcoholic Prosecco if you like it sweeter.